Jiayixu17/jiayixu17.github.io/index.md

 My research interest focus on bidirectional influence in human-AI collaboration:

 * **AI➜Human**: How AI shapes human emotion, cognition, and decision-making process.
-* **Human➜AI**: How cultural values and social norms from human society are embedded in AI behavior and application.
+* **Human➜AI**: How cultural values and social norms from human society are embedded in AI and affect their behavior and applications.

 ---